holdex/whitepaper/README.md

 - provide a way to assess engagement from real users;
 - reward meaningful engagement with real value; and,
-- provide utility to others Blockchain applications that rely on decentralized reputation.
+- provide utility to other Blockchain applications that rely on decentralized reputation.

 The basis of the system is the use of a personal blockchain-based token named `ki` which is unique to each user and represents the level of a user's influence and participation within the community.